 UK researchers have been worrying about being cut off from Horizon 2020 funding as Brexit negotiations drag on.
-While the UK government pledged to underwrite Horizon 2020 grants through March 2019, the EU warned that a hard Brexit would mean no more funding from the program to UK researchers.
+While the UK government pledged to underwrite Horizon 2020 grants through March 2019, the European Union (EU) warned that a hard Brexit would mean no more funding from the program to UK researchers.
 There has also been uncertainty over the European Union Parliament’s commitment to research funding.

 In October 2017, European research ministers agreed that funding for research should increase.
-However, this agreement was not followed by an increase in budget.
-During follow-up meetings, Parliament reaffirmed its commitment to increasing research funding.
-Therefore the announcement of ERC comes as quite a pleasant surprise to the researchers.
+However, this agreement was not followed by a budget increase.
+During follow-up meetings, the EU Parliament reaffirmed its commitment to increasing research funding.
+Therefore, the announcement of ERC comes as quite a pleasant surprise to EU researchers.

 Fierce Competition for ERC Grant Funding

 The grants from ERC are part of a larger funding package of €30 billion from the Horizon 2020 program earmarked for 2018–2020.
 Horizon 2020 aims to support research in critical areas such as climate change, migration, clean energy, and more.
 The program has already led to the discovery of exoplanets, the Higgs boson, and gravitational waves.
 The €653 million euro in advanced grants awarded for the first round this year will benefit about 269 researchers across Europe.
 Competition was fierce, with only 12% of proposals getting accepted.

 Recipients include nationals from European countries as well as researchers from Argentina, India, China, the US, Japan, and other countries.
 Advanced grant funding is available for future competition rounds to nationals of any country.